-When planning to reduce federal estate taxes, married couples can make use of the AB Trust system to effectively transfer two times the federal estate tax exemption to their heirs free from federal estate taxes.
-But in most states that collect their own separate estate tax, traditional AB Trust planning can cause part of the B Trust to be taxed when the first spouse dies.
+When planning to reduce federal estate taxes, married couples can make use of the AB Trust system in their estate planning.
+The AB Trust is set up in such a way that they can effectively transfer two times the maximum federal estate tax exemption to their heirs without encountering federal estate tax penalties.
+However, in states that collect separate estate tax, traditional AB Trust planning can cause part of the B Trust to be taxed when the first spouse dies.

-Understanding Traditional AB Trust Planning
+Traditional AB Trust Planning

 In order to understand how the ABC Trust system works, you'll first need to understand how the AB Trust system works.

-While these assets will be taxed as part of the surviving spouse's estate, payment of the tax will be deferred until after the surviving spouse dies.
+But what happens to the assets left in the A Trust?
+While these assets will be taxed as part of the surviving spouse's estate, payment of the tax will be deferred until after the surviving spouse passes.

-Under these facts, $5.25 million will go into Joe's B Trust and $1 million will go into Joe's A Trust, both for Mary's benefit, and no federal estate tax will be due as a result of Joe's death.
-Instead, when Mary later dies the B Trust won't be taxed since it used up Joe's estate tax exemption and only what's left in the A Trust will be taxed as part of Mary's estate.
+Here's an example: Joe and Mary are worth $12 million, jointly.
+When Joe dies he has $6.25 million in his Revocable Living Trust and his estate plan includes AB Trust planning.
+Under these facts, $5.25 million will go into the B Trust under Mary's name and $1 million will remain in the A Trust, both for Mary's benefit.
+No federal estate tax will be due at the time of Joe's death.
+Instead, when Mary later dies the B Trust—originally holding $5.25 million—won't be taxed since it used up Joe's estate tax exemption and only what's left in the A Trust will be taxed as part of Mary's estate.

-Enter the State Death Tax Gap and Use of ABC Trust Planning
+State Death Tax Gap and Use of ABC Trust Planning

 If, however, Joe and Mary's estate plan is drafted to take advantage of the ABC Trust system, then instead Joe's estate will be divided up as follows:

-- $1 million will go into the A Trust - state and federal QTIP
+- $1 million will go into the A Trust, state and federal QTIP.

 What Does the C Trust in ABC Trust Planning Do?